murphya14/Fitness-webpage/README.md

 This is a __responsive__ navigation bar which allows the user to navigate easily and access the information which they require by clicking links.
 This enhances the User Interface.
 For mobile devices, this becomes a 'select' dropdown menu which saves real estate for the smaller screen.
-The logo is in the navigation bar and the yellow colour gives a sense of vibrancy reflecting the nature of the business. social media links are highlighted.
+The logo is in the navigation bar and the yellow colour gives a sense of vibrancy reflecting the nature of the business.
+Social media links are highlighted.

 #### Feature 2
 _Footer:_